Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 (again) Isaiah 53:6 All we like sheep have gone astray; we have turned—every one—to his own way; and the LORD has laid on him the iniquity of us all.

-When Isaiah wrote this who were the “we like sheep”?
+When Isaiah wrote this, who were the “we like sheep” that went astray?
 It was Israel.
-That’s the “lost sheep” that Jesus is referring to in Matthew, and who He came to “seek and save“.
+That’s the “lost sheep” that Jesus is referring to in ‘Matthew’ 15 above, this is who He came to “seek and save“.

-Isaiah, Jeremiah and Ezekiel were writing about Israel, they were not referring to the pagan/heathen nations who never knew the God of Abraham, Isaac and Jacob.
+Isaiah, Jeremiah, Amos and Ezekiel were writing about Israel, they were not referring to the pagan/heathen nations who never knew the God of Abraham, Isaac and Jacob.

-That’s why Paul states in the next verse of Romans “concerning” the Sons of Israel that were numerous; there would only be left a remnant that would be saved ~
+That’s why Paul states in the very next verse of ‘Romans’ 9, “concerning” the Sons of Israel that were numerous, that there would only be a remnant that would be saved ~

 Romans 9:27 And Isaiah cries out concerning Israel: “Though the number of the sons of Israel be as the sand of the sea, only a remnant of them will be saved,

-As the prophets Isaiah and Micah state, only a ‘remnant’ shall be found, and they will be found “among” the nations/gentiles ~
+As the prophets Isaiah and Micah stated, only a ‘remnant’ shall be found, and they will be found “among” the nations/gentiles ~

 Isaiah 10:21-22 21A remnant will return, the remnant of Jacob, to the mighty God.
 22For though your people Israel be as the sand of the sea, only a remnant of them will return.